imics-lab/tts-cgan/README.md

 **mitbit_Train_CGAN.py**: a script used for start model training.

-**classification.ipynb**: Post-hoc classficaiton example used for generating the plots in paper Figure 10.
+**classification.ipynb**: Post-hoc classficaiton examples used for generating the plots in paper Figure 10.

 **LookAtData.ipynb**: show some plots of real mitbih heartbeat signals and synthetic signals.